paulstey/bidss_manual/chpt1-setup.md

 	![f5c](/images/f5c.png)

-4. After completing two-factor authentication, you're connected to the VPN
+4. After completing two-factor authentication, you will be connected to the VPN

 	![f5d](/images/f5d.png)

 ## SSH Client
-Secure Shell (SSH) is a cryptographic network protocol for secure data communication, remote shell services or command execution and other secure network services between two networked computers that connects, via a secure channel over an insecure network, a server and a client (running SSH server and SSH client programs, respectively).
+Secure Shell (SSH) is a cryptographic network protocol for secure data communication, remote shell services or command execution and other secure network services between two networked computers that connects, via a secure channel over an insecure network, a server and a client (running SSH server and SSH client programs, respectively)<sup>[1](#footnote1)</sup>.
 An SSH client is a software program that uses the secure shell protocol to connect to a remote computer.

 _Note: Make sure you are on the VPN before trying to SSH to the server._

+<a name="footnote1">1</a>: https://en.wikipedia.org/wiki/Secure_Shell